redbug26/pkklib/readme.md

 ### 4. How do I report a bug or request a feature?
 You can report issues or request features via the [GitHub Issues page](https://github.com/redbug26/pkklib/issues).

+### 5. How do I exit an application built with PKKlib?
+To quit an application running on the PicoCalc with PKKlib, simply press **Ctrl + Caps Lock**.

 ---

 ## 🙏 Credits & Acknowledgments